 Formal mentoring is a structured program organized through a professional organization or academic program.
-More organic or informal but significant arrangements may be considered under D.3.d.
+Credit is given per mentee, per year.
+More organic or informal but significant arrangements may be considered under D.3.d with a description of the service.

 You can include under the "other" category any service-related archival activities not covered by existing categories.
-For example, providing archival training outside the scope of your job duties; assuming responsibilities above and beyond your role as a member of an archival committee, task force, or roundtable; proctoring an ACA exam (2 points) or staffing an ACA information table (1 point per 2 hours); serving as a History Day judge, or any other contribution that falls under the aegis of Professional Service.
+For example, providing archival training outside the scope of your job duties; assuming responsibilities above and beyond your role as a member of an archival committee, task force, or roundtable; proctoring an ACA exam (2 credits) or staffing an ACA information table (1 credit per 2 hours); serving as a History Day judge, or any other contribution that falls under the aegis of Professional Service.